LtHommel/casalulu-theme/README.md

 - remove button "Also on micro.blog" from navigation
 - weird little circles are now transparent
 - make main column wider
+- remove "Follow on micro.blog" from profile
+- shrink profile padding